DinosaurPlanetRecomp/dino-recomp/README.md

 - Linux: `~/.config/DinoPlanetRecompiled/saves`

 #### How do I choose a different ROM?
-**You don't.** This project is **only** a port of the beta ROM released by Forest of Illusion on Feb.
+**You don't.** This project is **only** a port of the 2000 prototype ROM released by Forest of Illusion on Feb.
 20, 2021. **It is not an emulator and it cannot run any arbitrary ROM.**

 If you are looking for game patches commonly used when playing Dinosaur Planet in an emulator or on console, those are instead provided by recomp mods. **You cannot use a patched ROM with this project**.
 Recomp mods recreating these patches are developed outside of this project and can be downloaded on their respective project pages.
 These are [installed like any other recomp mod](#modding).
+Dinomod Enhanced for recomp can be found [here](https://thunderstore.io/c/dinosaur-planet-recompiled/p/DinomodEnhanced/DinomodEnhanced/).

 #### Can you run this project as a portable application?
 Yes, if you place a file named `portable.txt` in the same folder as the executable then this project will run in portable mode.
 In portable mode, the save files, config files, and mods are placed in the same folder as the executable.